Ākonga complaints procedure

 (Note: currently this role is carried out by the Student Connections & Engagement Co-ordinator)

-Working days: Working days means Monday to Friday
+Working days: Working days means Monday to Friday (excluding statutory holidays or any days Unitec is closed)

 12. Reference Documents

-a) Forms and related procedure:
+a.
+Forms and related procedure:

-i) Notice of Complaint form.
+i.
+Notice of Complaint form

-iii) Ākonga Appeals Policy - PDF, 225KB.
+iv. Ākonga Appeals Policy

-iv) Notice of Appeal.
+v.
+Notice of Appeal

-b) Guidance:
+b.
+Guidance:

-i) Guidelines for resolving complaints informally.
+i.
+Guidelines for resolving complaints informally

-ii) Formal complaints guidance for ākonga.
+ii.
+Formal complaints guidance for ākonga

 13. Approval Details